project-chip/connectedhomeip/examples/all-clusters-app/esp32/README.md

 ## Building the Example Application

-Building the example application requires the use of the Espressif ESP32 IoT Development Framework and the xtensa-esp32-elf toolchain.
+Building the example application requires the use of the Espressif ESP32 IoT Development Framework and the xtensa-esp32-elf toolchain for ESP32 modules or the riscv-esp32-elf toolchain for ESP32C3 modules.

 The VSCode devcontainer has these components pre-installed, so you can skip this step.
 To install these components manually, follow these steps:

--   Clone the Espressif ESP-IDF and checkout release/v4.2 branch
+-   Clone the Espressif ESP-IDF and checkout release/v4.3 branch

           $ mkdir ${HOME}/tools
           $ cd ${HOME}/tools
           $ git clone https://github.com/espressif/esp-idf.git
           $ cd esp-idf
-          $ git checkout release/v4.2
+          $ git checkout release/v4.3
           $ git submodule update --init
           $ export IDF_PATH=${HOME}/tools/esp-idf
           $ ./install.sh